Decidability of positive characteristic tame Hahn fields in $\mathcal{L}_t$: Preliminaries

+\begin{definition} A pseudo-convergent sequence $\{a_\rho\}$ is said to be of \textbf{algebraic type} if there is a polynomial $f(X) \in K[X]$ such that (2) in Lemma \ref{lem: pc type} holds for $f$.
+If $\{a_\rho\}$ is not of algebraic type, it is said to be of \textbf{transcendental type}. \end{definition}

+We can associate a kind of minimal polynomial $q(X) \in K[X]$ to a pseudo-convergent sequence of algebraic type by letting $q$ be of minimal degree such that (2) in Lemma \ref{lem: pc type} holds for $q$.

+\begin{theorem}[{\cite[Theorem 2 and Theorem 3]{kaplansky1942}}] Let $\{a_\rho\}$ be a pseudo-convergent sequence without a limit in $K$.
+Then the following hold. \begin{enumerate} \item If $\{a_\rho\}$ is of transcendental type, then there is an immediate transcendental extension $K(z)$ of $K$ such that $z$ is a limit of $\{a_\rho\}$.
+Furthermore, if $K(u)$ is an immediate extension of $K$ such that $u$ is a limit of $\{a_\rho\}$, then $K(u)$ is isomorphic to $K(z)$ over $K$. \item If $\{a_\rho\}$ is of algebraic type and $q(x)$ is a minimal polynomial of $\{a_\rho\}$, in the sense described above, then there is an immediate algebraic extension $K(z)$ of $K$ such that $z$ is a limit of $\{a_\rho\}$ and $q(z) = 0$.
+Furthermore, if $K(u)$ is an immediate extension of $K$ such that $u$ is a limit of $\{a_\rho\}$ and $q(u) = 0$, then $K(u)$ is isomorphic to $K(z)$ over $K$. \end{enumerate} \end{theorem}

+\begin{remark} Note that Theorem \ref{thm: pc type} does not say that the limit of a pseudo-convergent sequence of algebraic type necessarily defines an algebraic extension.
+Indeed, consider the sequence $\sum_{i=1}^n t^{-1/p^i}$ over $\F_p((t))\perf$.
+This is a pseudo-convergent sequence with the limit $x=\sum_{n\ge 1} t^{-1/p^n}\in\PPFp$.
+Then, for any transcendental element $y\in\PPFp_{\ge 0}$, we have that $x+y$ is a transcendental pseudo-limit of the given sequence. \end{remark}

-For a valued field $(K, v)$ with $\ch(Kv)=p$, the following two conditions constitutes what Kaplansky calls \textbf{Hypothesis A} \cite{kaplansky1942}, which provides a criterion for understanding all the immediate extensions of $K$. \begin{enumerate} \item Any non-zero additive polynomial $f \in Kv[X]$ is surjective on $Kv$. \item The value group $vK$ is $p$-divisible. \end{enumerate} A valued field satisfying Hypothesis A is also called a \textbf{Kaplansky field}.
-The importance of these conditions are captured in the following \cite[Theorem 5]{kaplansky1942}. \begin{theorem} Let $(K, v)$ be a Kaplansky field.
-Then, $(K,v)$ admits a unique maximal immediate extension $(L,v)$, up to valuation preserving isomorphism over $K$. \end{theorem}
+For a valued field $(K, v)$ of equal characteristic $p$, the following two conditions are what Kaplansky calls \textbf{Hypothesis A} \cite{kaplansky1942}, which provides a criterion for understanding all the immediate extensions of $K$. \begin{enumerate} \item Any non-zero additive polynomial $f \in Kv[X]$ is surjective on $Kv$. \item The value group $vK$ is $p$-divisible. \end{enumerate} A valued field satisfying Hypothesis A is also called a \textbf{Kaplansky field}.
+An immediate but important fact is that any immediate extension of a Kaplansky field is also a Kaplansky field.
+Furthermore, note that the conditions of Hypothesis A can be expressed as first order statements in $\Lring$ and $\Log$ respectively.
+Therefore, if $(L,v)$ is a Kaplansky field and $(F,w)$ is a valued field such that $Lv\equiv Fw$ and $vL\equiv wF$, we have that $(F,w)$ is also a Kaplansky field.
+The importance of Hypothesis A is captured in the following Theorem.

+\begin{theorem}[{\cite[Theorem 5]{kaplansky1942}}] Let $(K, v)$ be a valued field of equal characteristic $p$ satisfying Hypothesis A. Then, $(K,v)$ admits a maximal immediate extension $(L,v)$ which is unique up to valuation preserving isomorphism over $K$. \end{theorem}

+We will mainly be interested in uniqueness of immediate algebraic algebraically maximal extensions.
+For a Kaplansky field, this situation is implicitly covered in the proof of Theorem \ref{thm: unique maximal}.
+The following result shows however that we do not need to assume hypothesis A, as long as the maximal immediate extension is unique.